Tyrn/wei/the-insider-en.typ

 behind her back like butterfly wings.

      The girl smiled  at Ashinik  shyly and  Ashinik  suddenly smiled  back.
-Something  scurried  between them  -  Ashinik imagined for a moment  a furry little animal jumping out one smile into another.
+Something  scurried  between them---Ashinik imagined for a moment  a furry little animal jumping out one smile into another.

      "Mr. Bemish said that you should stay in bed and should not get up."